 Financial aid at UCLA includes scholarships, grants, loans, and work-study programs.
-Applications for each academic year are available in January.
-The priority application deadline for financial aid for the 2019-20 academic year is March 2, 2019.
 With the exception of certain scholarships, awards are based on need as determined by national financial aid criteria.
 California residents must file the Free Application for Federal Student Aid (FAFSA).
-International students in their first year are ineligible for aid.
-Continuing undergraduate international students are asked to submit a separate Financial Aid Application for International Students.
+Students who